 David Skau, MD FAAP, joined East Portland Pediatrics in 1989.
 After completing medical school and pediatric residency at Loma Linda University in 1982, he worked in Malaysia as a pediatrician before returning to the United States.

-Dr. Skau lives in Portland with his wife, Helen and their daughters Sabrina, Nicole, and Isabel.
-They enjoy hiking, camping, and canoeing while watching their father chase fish with the flies that he ties.
+Dr. Skau lives in Portland with his wife, Helen, in their empty nest.
+When the children visit they enjoy hiking, camping, and canoeing while watching their father chase fish with the flies that he ties.

 Dr. Skau sees patients every day but Mondays.
 He is currently accepting new patients.